suma-project/Suma/docs/docs/faq.md

 The "Avg of Avg" value is calculated by adding all of the daily averages and dividing by the number of days in the time period.
 The daily average is the sum of each session in a day divided by the number of sessions in that day.

 "Avg of Avg" is useful when examining initiatvies that are more census oriented, like headcounts.
 "Avg of Sum" is useful for exploring initiatives that have more constant data collection, like reference desk transactions.

+#### In the Hourly Report, how are averages calculated?

+The three display buttons break down like this:

+1) **Avg Counts**: This average shows the total number of observations during each hour over the entire period divided by the number of the weekdays in which there were actually observations.
+This number will often be higher than Avg Days.

+Example Scenario: 12 AM Sunday

+Week 1: 5
+Week 2:
+Week 3: 2

+Value will be 7/(2 Sundays with counts) = 3.5

+2) **Avg Days**: This average shows the total number of observations during each hour over the entire period divided by the actual number of weekdays in the period.
+This number will often be lower than Avg Counts.

+Example Scenario: 12 AM Sunday

+Week 1: 5
+Week 2:
+Week 3: 2

+Value will be 7/(3 Sundays in the period) = 2.33

+3) **Sum**: This is straightforward, it will display the total number of observations during each hour over the entire period.

+Example Scenario: 12 AM Sunday

+Week 1: 5
+Week 2:
+Week 3: 2

+Value will be 5+2=7

 #### How do I export raw data from Suma?
 Please see the [Suma Queryserver Documentation](queryserver.md).